markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 With the [Palette Tool](palette), the lower picker area shows the **Palette** dock instead:

 - a palette board for selecting and reordering palette entries
-- a material inspector for roughness, metallic, opacity, and emissive
+- material and finish selectors for palette entries
 - `Apply Color` and `Clear` actions for palette-based assignment

 ## Direct 3D Geometry Editing